charliejllewellyn/aws-security-workshop/prevention/README.md

 First we'll prove the vulnerability in DVWA.
 Browse to the site now served over HTTPS and select **SQL Injection** form the menu on the left.

+**Note** you can skip the detailed steps if you are not interested in understanding the exploite and just run the last command to prove you can dump data from the database.

 <details>
 <summary><strong>Exploit the site (expand for details)</strong></summary><p>